ASMEducationalCenter/AWS-Solutions-Architect-Bootcamp-Jan-2019/README.md

 https://aws.amazon.com/getting-started/tutorials/

-**Mini Videos on Real life Architectures of companies using AWS.
+** Mini Videos on Real life Architectures of companies using AWS.
 This Is My Architecture Series:**

 https://aws.amazon.com/this-is-my-architecture/

-**Do a lot of labs.
+** :computer: Do a lot of labs.
 Labs steps and code from official AWS Github pages:**

 https://github.com/awslabs/